 Wednesday, May 21, at 1:30 p.m.

-RA is the most common form of inflammatory arthritis, affecting about 1.3 people in the U.S. On Wednesday, May 21, at 1:30 p.m., Dr. Alan Marks will help you understand more about this condition, including:
+Rheumatoid Arthritis (RA) is the most common form of inflammatory arthritis, affecting about 1.3 million people in the U.S. On Wednesday, May 21, at 1:30 p.m., Dr. Alan Marks will help you understand more about this condition, including:

 - What is Rheumatoid Arthritis (RA)?